localvoid/karma-snapshot/README.md

 Snapshot file path is extracted from the name of the root suit cases and stored alongside with a tested files in a `__snapshots__` directory.

-Snapshot file path can be changed by providing custom `pathResolver` in snapshot config.
+Snapshot file path can be changed by providing a custom `pathResolver` in snapshot config.

 ## Usage Example with Mocha and Chai